The Quest 3 is the bar most serious PC VR gamers have already cleared. And, with most things gaming tech, more always comes soon after.

 Price: €3,000 (~$3,200 USD) base “Classic Edition” after early-2025 price hike.
 Resolution: 2880 x 2880 per eye, 35 PPD.
 FOV: 130° horizontal / 105° vertical.
 Panel: Fast LCD (QLED Mini-LED with local dimming).
 Tracking: SteamVR Lighthouse only.
 Availability: Direct from Somnium Space store (no Amazon or affiliate distribution at this time).

 The Somnium VR1 is the enthusiast top of this list and the most expensive headset by a wide margin.
-The visuals punch well above the headline 35 PPD spec – VR Flight Sim Guy described them as feeling “more like 50 PPD” in practice, with eye tracking, hand tracking, immense pass-through, and an exceptional 130° horizontal field of view.
-The package is closer to a Pimax Crystal Super in capabilities than to a Bigscreen Beyond, but with European build quality and a more polished software stack.
+The visuals punch well above the headline 35 PPD spec.
+The unit feels more like 50 PPD in practice, with eye tracking, hand tracking, immense pass-through, and an exceptional 130° horizontal field of view.
+The package is closer to a Pimax Crystal Super in capabilities than to a Bigscreen Beyond, but with better build quality and a more polished software stack.

 What we’re watching but not recommending yet